-- 1. Structures - a) Elevations for top of casting and all inverts. - b) Jack-bored casings (type, size, elevation, and stationing). - c) All structures shall be identified as type, size (diameter), etc. on the plan or profile view. - 2.
-Show all storm sewer mainlines and laterals on the plan and profile sheets. - 3.
+- 1. Structures - a.
+Elevations for top of casting and all inverts. - b.
+Jack-bored casings (type, size, elevation, and stationing). - c.
+All structures shall be identified as type, size (diameter), etc. on the plan or profile view. - 2.
+Show all new and existing storm sewer mainlines and laterals including size, material, class, depth of cover and insulation on the plan and profile sheets. - 3.
 Show areas utilizing geotextile fabric on the plans using hatches and text the stationing. - 4.
 Show material type, size, and location of drain tile. - 5.
 Show 2 swing ties from each drain tile clean out. - 6.
 Show any casings installed for irrigation or small utilities. - 7.
 Show all final street grades on profile sheets. - 8.
 Show the right-of way width for each street. - 9.
 Show the back-of-curb width for each street. - 10.
 Show all signage installed on the streets.